edgar-treischl/ReportMaster/README.md

 # ✔ Create tables [4.4s]───────────────────────────────────────────────────── 100%
 # ✔ Exported PDF file for school '0850' and group 'elt'
 ```

+Check out the get started vignette for more information about the
+package.

 ## To Be Done